urbit/old-doc/reference/arvo/vane/ford.md

 mark and heel.
 It fails if there is no way to translate at this level.

 `%boil` functionally produces the file at a given beam with the given mark and heel.
-If there is no way to translate at this level, we descend recursively into the path in the beam and attempt to translate there.
+If there is no way to translate at this beam, we pop levels off the stack and attempt to bake there until we find a level we can bake.
 This should almost always be called instead of `%bake`.
-XX clarify

 `%call` slams the result of one silk against the result of another.